Amethyst-szs/MoonFlow/MoonFlow/docs/kingdoms/moon_list.md

 ### Translation
 Position of the Shine object in 3D space.
 Position can be copied from EditorCore, in-game, or any other interface that uses real coordinates.
 This does *not* include Moonlight/Spotlight due to using fake simplified coordinates.

+This position is only used for rendering the icon on the kingdom's map screen, in respect to the world's projection matrix.